An online marketplace is a special place for eCommerce.

 Sellers go where buyers are as long as it is profitable for them.

-In a marketplace trust is a big concern.
-You don’t know the sellers and their products personally, but you are presenting them on your site.
+In a marketplace, trust is a big concern.
+You don’t know the sellers and their products personally, but you present them on your site.
 Buyers need to believe that they are going to get what they pay for.

 It goes without saying that you need to vet your sellers thoroughly as fraud is rife on the internet.

 However, that doesn’t necessarily mean that buyers will naturally trust you.
-As your buyers buy from an anonymous person (or business) on the internet, they are looking to you as the marketplace owner to have their back if something goes wrong.
+As your buyers buy from an anonymous person (or business) on the internet, they look to you as the marketplace owner to have their back if something goes wrong.

-As a side note: the internet has evolved a lot in terms of where responsibility for content lies.
+As a side note: the internet has evolved a lot regarding where responsibility for content lies.

 In the early days, a tech company could get away with claiming to be “just a platform” and take no responsibility for any content or users on it.

 Internet companies are now held accountable for what happens on their platforms.
 The same goes for eCommerce marketplaces.